-In the example above you’ll notice that the first part is very enticing, the second part is more keyword rich than the first half, and the overall title tag is short.
+In the example above, you’ll notice that the first part is very enticing, the second part is more keyword rich than the first half, and the overall title tag is short.

 The same is true for the description.
-It should be catchy, keyword rich, and short…but not as short as the title tag.
+It should be catchy, keyword rich and short…but not as short as the title tag.
 A good rule of thumb is that if your meta description has 20 words or so, you’re fine.

 If your title tag isn’t showing up correctly, it’s probably because it is conflicting with your blog theme.
-If this is the case, EvolvingSEO provided a good tutorial on how to fix some common problems between a blog theme and the SEO WordPress plugin.
+If this is the case, EvolvingSEO provides a good tutorial on how to fix some common problems between a blog theme and the SEO WordPress plugin.

 Creating the best permalink structure